go-surreal/sdbc/README.md

 *(Information extracted from the [official homepage](https://surrealdb.com))*.

-## Why is SDBC needed instead of the official client?
+## Why SDBC instead of the official client?

+The official client can be found [here](https://github.com/surrealdb/surrealdb.go).

 - The official Go client for SurrealDB is currently not in a really usable state.
 - Inconsistencies exist in the codebase, such as the unused `url` parameter in the `New` function.
-- It lacks essential features, particularly after the 1.0.0 release of SurrealDB.
+- It lacks essential features, particularly after both the 1.0 (first stable) and 2.0 releases of SurrealDB.
 - The SurrealDB team has other priorities, and it seems as if they are currently not actively maintaining the Go client.
-- Future versions of the official client may require CGO for direct bindings to an underlying driver, whereas SDBC remains pure Go.
+- Future versions of the official client may require CGO for direct bindings to an underlying driver, whereas SDBC will always be pure Go.
 - Writing this custom client was and is an enjoyable endeavor 😉

 SDBC is a practical choice until the official client becomes stable, actively maintained, and supports all the features required by SOM.
 It also maintains purity in Go and avoids CGO dependencies.

-It is still open whether this project will be maintained after the official client becomes stable.
+It is still open whether this project will be maintained after the official client becomes stable and usable for SOM.

 ## Table of Contents